 Quite often I close these posts with an offer of a complimentary coaching conversation via Skype or Google+ hangout to reflect together the issues raised here.
 Today I won’t, but feel free to get in touch so we can sort something for early January.

 For now, thanks for reading this ‘Clearing obstacles from the proverbial road ahead’ post and, Happy Holidays.

 Brian Groves DipM MCIM Chartered Marketer, Coach, Trainer and Author, supplies professional and personal development to a portfolio of corporate and individual clients.

-As an Adjunct Professor at the Catholic University of Milan, Italy, Brian teaches a postgraduate course, using four characters taken from dramatic texts as coaching clients, to examine various work-related performance matters.
+As an Adjunct Professor at the Catholic University of Milan, Italy, Brian taught a postgraduate course, using four characters taken from dramatic texts as coaching clients, to examine various work-related performance matters.

 Brian’s goal is to support through coaching, training and writing all who wish to live their potential, in education, work or life in general.